o-t-w/blog/src/content/blog/html-renaissance.md

 <button>Click me</button>
 ```

 For all the huge advances in CSS and JavaScript over the years, rendering a button has become infinitely more complex than it was in the heyday of PHP and Rails.
-HTML is idiot proof.
-You can teach it to a child.
-Normal people have used it for decades to make their own websites.
-But you now need to be some kind of computer scientist to render a button.

 Some of this has been necessary.
-HTML has been incomplete and left much to be desired.
+HTML has been incomplete.

 I want to simply put a class on a HTML radio or checkbox rather than needing to hide it and reconstruct it with divs. `accent-color` got us half-way there.